BrickMMO/logo-greeble/README.md

 There are two types of greebling in BrickMMO projects:

 - Heavy Greebling: Greebling covers every stud.
-Greebling can be as high as three standards LEGO blocks, but should mostly be around one.
+Greebling can be as high as three standard LEGO blocks, but should mostly be around one.
-- Light Geebling: Greebling overs most studs.
+- Light Geebling: Greebling covers most studs.
 Greebling should mostly be under one standard LEGO block.

 ### Rules for Greebling